 Memory Disorders Clinic

-A collaborative team including a neurologist, geriatrician, geriatrics nurse and social worker welcomes those 60 and older who have concerns about their memory loss, assuring patients feel heard and comforted within the clinic setting.
-A complete cognitive diagnostic evaluation will assess your condition and includes lab testing and imaging to determine causes for memory loss.
-Social work assistance is also readily available to help educate families and connect to resources within the community, often times reducing caregiver burden.
+A collaborative team including a neurologist, geriatrician, geriatrics nurse, and social worker welcomes those 60 and older who have concerns about memory loss, assuring patients feel heard and comforted within the clinic setting.
+A complete cognitive diagnostic evaluation will assess the patient’s condition and includes lab testing and imaging to determine causes for memory loss.
+Social work assistance is also readily available to help educate families and connect to resources within the community, often reducing caregiver burden.

-A family-centered treatment approach, the Memory Disorder Clinic at BMC provides patient and caregiver education, caregiving techniques and emotional support for all involved.
-With access to experimental medications, clinical trials and a partnership with the Boston University Alzheimer’s Disease Center, the optimism within the Memory Disorder Clinic can be felt by all.
-Providing continued follow-up care with the team to monitor for changes in care needs and disease advancement, the versatile clinic also provides interpreter services to its diverse patient population.
+The clinic’s family-centered treatment approach includes patient and caregiver education, caregiving techniques, and emotional support, as well as access to experimental medications, clinical trials, and a partnership with the Boston University Alzheimer’s Disease Center.
+The clinic also provides continued follow-up care to monitor for changes in care needs and disease advancement, as well as interpreter services for its patients.

-Working closely in conjunction with your primary care physician, appointments are available within two weeks with the option to transfer complete care to the geriatric clinic if need arises.
+Appointments are available within two weeks with the option to transfer complete care to the geriatric clinic if necessary.

 - Comprehensive cognitive evaluation (assessment of condition)